Music

 Pre-requisites: MUSC 322 or permission of instructor.

-This course is designed to familiarize students with canonic texts that have inspired vocal literature.
-The course will focus on best practices for building reading and comprehension techniques in Italian, French, and German.
-By the end of this course, students will be able to roughly translate large portions of canonic text in Italian, French, and German with just a dictionary.
+Designed to familiarize students with canonic texts that have inspired vocal literature.
+Focuses on best practices for building reading and comprehension techniques in Italian, French, and German.
+By the end of this course, students roughly translate large portions of canonic text in Italian, French, and German with just a dictionary.

 MUSC 324.
 VOCAL LITERATURE I. 2 Credits.